joshmcorreia/SDSU_Cyber_Security_Red_Team/README.md

 ---

 ## System Vulnerabilities
 This section highlights the vulnerabilities that I have found on the defense lab system.
-These CVEs may or may not be patched by updating the system, I will have to try
+These CVEs may or may not be patched by updating the system, I will have to test them out in the future.

 ### CVE-2021-3156 (Baron Samedit)
 **Type:** local